 The ‘Da’ loco, as a single unit, remained just that, a ‘Da.’
 On the Malmbanan Lulea-Narvik, it became necessary to replace the ageing ‘Of’ locomotives that pulled the ore trains.
 In connection with the ‘Da’ locomotive SJ ordered also a two-part version with shaft rotation 1’D+D1′ and known as ‘Dm’ (where the ‘m’ is said to signify ‘malm’).
 Many parts of the locomotives were built as ‘Da’ locomotives, but they had an extra driving axle (instead of one of the trailing axles) and only one cab.
 The first series of locomotives were in service during from 1953.
 In the 1960s, SJ ordered an additional fifteen locomotives, which were a little different in design.
 The loco had a new type of engine and a thicker frame, making them heavier and thus could benefit more.
 The earlier locomotives were rebuilt later on with the same engine type.
 Since the westernmost part of the Ore Railway (Ofotbanen) is in Norway, NSB has a Norwegian counterpart, the ‘El12.’
 Four ‘El12’ locomotives were built for NSB 1954-1957.

 ‘Dm’ and ‘Dm3’ locomotives were used in the same rosters on the Ore Line.
 With rationalisation, the number of trains in the 1980s dwindled and most of the ‘Dm’ (20 locomotives without middle) were moved south to Bergslagen.
-They pulled the freight trains on the lines including Gävle-Borlänge until the early 1990s when the locomotives were scrapped.
-The ‘Dm3’ locomotive fleet has continued to serve the Malmbanan but will within a few years be superseded by the IORE.
-The locomotives are now owned by Ore Transport in Kiruna (MTAB) who has taken over the ore traffic from SJ, and locomotives are now painted blue, and are named after various mines.
+There, they pulled the freight trains on the lines including Gävle-Borlänge until the early 1990s when the locomotives were scrapped.
+The ‘Dm3’ locomotive fleet continued to serve the Malmbanan until superseded by the IORE.
+In their final years, the locomotives were owned by Ore Transport in Kiruna (MTAB) who took over the ore traffic from SJ, and the locomotives were painted blue, and named after various mines.
 During the 1990s, locomotives were modernised further with enhanced driving cabs and upgrading of the mechanical and electrical systems.

 The D series in model form